XvisionAS/fieldtwin-open-libraries/profile-tools/README.md

 * The 3D profile is provided as an array of `number[3]` where the latter is XYZ format (northing, easting, height from sea level)
+* The returned `unit` is blank if the FieldTwin project does not have a [CRS](https://design.fieldtwin.com/dashboard/#map-settings) or unit system defined
 * As simplification happens last it is possible that a simplified profile will contain fewer points than the `minimumPoints` value
 * If the input path contains a well (`"type": "well"`) it must be the first or last item in the path